U-RISE (T34) Undergraduate Research Training Initiative for Student Enhancement Technical Webinar Slides [PDF, 948KB] - April 2019

 G-RISE (T32) Applicant Webinar Slides [PDF, 522KB] - March 2019

 Upcoming Webinar for Graduate Research Training Initiative for Student Enhancement (G-RISE) Program Applicants - March 26, 2019

 TWD 2017 Directors’ Meeting Presentation [PDF, 552KB] - April 6, 2017

 Map of RISE Institutions(HTML version)

-U-RISE Sample Format Tables for Competing New (Type 1) and Competing Renewal (Type 2) Applications
+U-RISE Sample Format Tables for Competing New (Type 1) Applications

 R25 RISE Sample Format Tables for Noncompeting Continuation (Type 5) Applications

 Graduate Research Training Initiative for Student Enhancement (G-RISE) (T32) -